MICC small business analyst earns DOD Vanguard Award

-Efforts to sustain Army small business outreach by Heather Scherer while contributing to build a robust vendor industrial base has earned her a 2022 DOD Vanguard Award.
-Scherer is a small business procurement analyst for the Mission and Installation Contracting Command at Joint Base San Antonio-Fort Sam Houston, Texas.
-(Daniel P. Elkins)
+JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas (Sept.
+21, 2023) -- Efforts to sustain Army small business outreach while contributing to build a robust vendor industrial base has earned a command procurement analyst a 2022 DOD Vanguard Award.

+Heather Scherer from the Mission and Installation Contracting Command Office of Small Business Programs at Joint Base San Antonio-Fort Sam Houston, Texas, was named the Tracey L. Pinson Small Business Professional of the Year Award and is among award winners announced Sept.
+11 by the Army Materiel Command.

+She captured the 2022 Secretary of the Army Award for Small Business Utilization earlier this year, earning the right to compete at the DOD level.

 |Date Taken: